tldr-pages/tldr/pages/common/rails-generate.md

 `rails generate controller {{Posts}} {{index}} {{show}} {{new}} {{create}}`

-- Generate a new migration that adds a category attribute to an existing Post model:
+- Generate a new migration that adds a category attribute to an existing model called Post:

 `rails generate migration {{AddCategoryToPost}} {{category:string}}`